robjshaw/Twilio-Serverless-Voice-Demo/README.md

 * Create an APP and update the Request URL (POST) to your local server less environment https://YOUR_NGROK.ngrok.io/client-voice-twiml-app

+* Upload the CSV's into airtable or replace get_job.js with your own api or crm

 ## Let’s spin it up
 Ensure you have Twilio Serverless Toolkit and CLI installed